othman-19/bookStore-react-redux/README.md

 # PROJECT: Book Store

-The BookStore is a React-Redux project, build according to asked functional and technical requirements.
+The BookStore is a React-Redux project, built according to asked functional and technical requirements.

 In this application the user is able to add new books or delete them, he has also an access to a list of existed books which is able to be filtred by some categories.
 The Application state is managed separately from components with Redux.

 ![screenshot](./bookstore.png)